AO Advice: What Do Admissions Officers Want to See

-Ever wondered what Admissions Officers are looking for in your application?
-Get the inside scoop on how to stand out from CollegeAdvisor.com.
+Ever wondered what Admissions Officers are looking for when reviewing applications?
+Get the inside scoop on how to stand out in the admissions process from CollegeAdvisor.com.

-Former Admissions Officer Chelsea Holley will share her tips and advice on how Admissions Officers review applications and what they are looking for during a 60-minute webinar and Q&A session.
+Former Admissions Officer Joanne Gueverra-Pluff will give you the inside scoop on how Admissions Officers review applications and what they typically look for during a 60-minute webinar and Q&A session.

 In this webinar, you’ll have all your questions answered including:

 - How do Admissions Officers review applications?

 - What should or shouldn’t I be including in my application?